Polynomial

 get_variables Get the list of variables in the internal ordering of the polynomial.

-groebner_basis Compute the Groebner basis of a polynomial system.
+groebner_basis Compute the Groebner basis of a polynomial system

 integrate Integrate the polynomial in x.

-interpolate Perform Newton interpolation in the variable x given the sample points
+interpolate Perform Newton interpolation in the variable x given the sample points sample_points and the values values.

 lcoeff Get the leading coefficient.